Company Q&A

 Additionally, Pantheon has benefitted from technical input of other leading experts including AHS (providers of Rock Volatiles Stratigraphy or RVS), eSeis (AVO and seismic petrophysics) and SLB (static and dynamic reservoir modelling, subsurface development planning etc) among others to support management estimates.

 The Company is reviewing all options to finance the development of the assets to achieve financial self-sufficiency in the least dilutive way possible.
 Whether there is dilution at the asset (e.g. farm in), project financing or any other of a range of options, the proportion of the value retained by existing shareholders is the primary concern of management.
+In July 2025, $6.5M of these bonds were redeemed, bringing the principal amount oustanding on the bonds to $28.5M.

 What oil prices are you modeling for your future profitability forecasting?